Python Tutorials

 If you use the regular Python list append() method to add an element to the end of NumPy array, you will encounter AttributeError: ‘numpy.ndarray’ object has no attribute ‘append’.

-Suppose you attempt to divide the NumPy arrays elements using the divide() method with invalid values such as 0/0, NaN Infinity, zero, etc. you will encounter a RuntimeWarning: invalid value encountered in true_divide.
+Suppose you attempt to divide the NumPy arrays elements using the divide() method with invalid values such as 0/0, NaN Infinity, zero, etc. you will encounter a RuntimeWarning: invalid value encountered in true\_divide.

 The ValueError: cannot convert float NaN to integer occurs when we attempt to convert the pandas DataFrame column from float to an integer where the column contains NaN value.